Removing Barriers, Rebuilding Lives

-The programme, Building Better Opportunities, is funded by the European Social Fund and the National Lottery Community Fund.
+The Building Better Opportunities project is funded by the European Social Fund and the National Lottery Community Fund.
 It will focus on helping the long-term unemployed across Oxfordshire get the skills and confidence they need to get into work.

 Just 0.7 per cent of Oxfordshire residents were claiming Jobseeker's Allowance as of summer 2016.
 While this figure is low, the reality is that those who remain unemployed face significant barriers to entering the workplace.
 In addition to language and cultural barriers, nearly three quarters of them (70%) suffer from mental health issues or have experienced homelessness, addiction or offending histories.

 The support on offer

 We will support them in making the most of existing education and work opportunities, as well as improving their work readiness.
 Our aim is that they will be able to access vacancies in Oxfordshire's growing sectors such as retail, hospitality and health and social care.
 This will help them rebuild their lives and will also benefit our society, help fill recruitment gaps for employers and contribute to the county's continuing economic development.

 Support will be tailored to meet individual needs, but could include:

 - one to one mentoring and guidance with a team of expert coaches

 - working with partners to access volunteering or training opportunities

 - getting ready for work (help with job hunting skills, CV writing, etc.)

 It is expected that a minimum of 350 people from economically deprived and rural communities across Oxfordshire will engage in the activities to improve their work readiness by September 2019.
 In addition, we want at least 27% of those who were economically inactive when joining the project to move into job searching.